on this page

 There may also be other penalties under taxation, superannuation or personal assistance laws.

-If you think your TFN information has been mishandled, you may contact the Office of the Australian Information Commissioner (OAIC) to make a complaint.
+If you think your TFN information has been mishandled, you can make a complaint with the Office of the Australian Information Commissioner (OAIC).
+The OAIC is independent to us.

 Further details about the TFN rules